kolenaIO/kolena/docs/metrics/pr-curve.md

 The area under the PR curve (AUPRC) is a **threshold-independent** metric that summarizes the performance of a model depicted by a PR curve.
 The greater the area, the better a model performs.
 The [average precision](./average-precision.md) is one particular method for calculating the AUPRC.
-With PR curves, we don’t have to go into any math and can visually conclude which curves indicate that a certain class or model has a better performance.
+With PR curves, we can visually conclude which curves indicate that a certain class or model has a better performance.

 <center>